About Your Therapist

 Music: There is a variety of background music and playlists that you can choose from based on your preference.
 If you don't have a preference, I usually default to a relaxation/spa playlist.

 Table and Heating Products: I usually turn on the table warmer to introduce heat to the entire body.
 If more heat is needed, I also have a thermophore for local application.
 The headrest of the massage table is adjustable, so if you are uncomfortable with the heat or setting of the table, you can let me know to make adjustments.

-Oil: I use apricot kernel oil because it is light and quick absorbing so that patients won’t feel greasy after a massage treatment.
-There are many benefits to applying apricot kernel oil on the skin and no side-effects.
+Oil: I use apricot kernel and grapeseed oil because it is light and quick absorbing so that patients won’t feel greasy after a massage treatment.
 If you have any allergies, please let me know before starting your treatment so I can find an alternative to use.
-For more information about apricot kernel oil, click here.